Elemxm/unilance/README.md

 ORDER BY average_rating ASC;
 ```

-### 6. List users that are perfect fit for job listing with id 99 (for premium pornhub members only)
+### 6. List users that are perfect fit for job listing with id 99
 > The most complex query I could think of

 This query returns a list of users and then how much fit they have on my job based only on their skills.